 Stages in the budget process in Kenya

-The four major stages in the budget process in Kenya are as follows:
+The four major stages of the budget process in Kenya are as follows:

 The Executive arms of both the national and the county governments are in charge of the formulation stage.
 Some of the processes that should take place at this stage include: